-- 5. For Secondary Only, when a semester exam is not completed a grade of "I" is given.
+- 5. For Secondary Only, when a semester exam is not completed, a grade of "I" is given.
 If students are absent on an exam day, the exam must be made up in order for credit to be given.
 For each semester exam day students are absent, they will have two (2) days to make-up the exam, not including the day of return.
-These deadlines may be extended by the principal for extenuating circumstances. - 3.
+These deadlines may be extended by the principal for extenuating circumstances. - 6.
 Suspensions: Make-up work for credit and grade is allowed.
 It is the student's responsibility to get the missed work.
+All work is due on the day of return from the suspension.
 Student is NOT allowed to participate in any school activities during the suspension period.
 Students who are assigned in-school suspension are expected to be in school.
 These students must complete assignments and turn in work daily.

-For students who are not offered the option to attend an alternative-to-suspension site, specific homework assignments will be provided (F.S.
+For students who are not offered the option to attend an alternative to-suspension site, specific homework assignments will be provided (F.S.
 1003.01).
 These absences will be considered suspensions.